Fate/Strange Fake: Main characters

-Haruri is the Master of True Berserker during the True Holy Grail War.
-She is the granddaughter of Odd Borzak, a magus killed by Kiritsugu Emiya during Fate/Zero, which then left his surviving family to be viciously attacked and ransacked for his research, leaving only Haruri, his granddaughter, as the only survivor.
-She wishes to use the Grail to render all methods of concealment used by Magi ineffective, compromising their society's secrecy.
+Haruri is the Master of True Berserker during the True and Fake Holy Grail Wars.
+She is the granddaughter of Odd Borzak, a magus killed by Kiritsugu Emiya as shown in Fate/Zero, which then left his surviving family to be attacked for his research, leaving only Haruri, his granddaughter, as the only survivor.
+Haruri wishes to use the Grail to render all methods of concealment used by Magi ineffective, compromising their society's secrecy.

-She loses control of her Servant shortly after summoning it, but after she is saved by Ishtar, who can control Berserker, she decides to join Ishtar.